Microbes Persist SFA

 Quantitative Stable Isotope Probing (qSIP)*

 Building community standards for qSIP sample metadata that links directly to analysis tools/workflows, and establishing a community database resource of qSIP experiments in KBase.
-Proposed standards for sample metadata coming soon as preprint.
-Tools and database are still in development.

 Integration of Dynamic Energy Budget (DEB) microTrait^